Feet of Flames: 2008 and 2009 Tour

 "Feet of Flames" returned to the world stage for a brief period with lead dancers Damien O' Kane and Bernadette Flynn taking the lead.
 This would mark the first time in the show's history that Michael Flatley did not star or dance in it.
 This show featured dances and costumes from 1998 Hyde Park show.
 Later in 2009 Flatley returned in the lead role.

 2009

 In 2009, Michael Flatley reprised his role in the 2009 tour held in the Taipei Arena in Taipei, Taiwan.
 It was filmed for DVD and later released as noted in his website.
 It was also released on Amazon.com and Amazon.co.uk by Playback HD in 2010.
-The 2009 return of Michael Flatley would later mark his return to his show, Lord of the Dance in 2010.
+The 2009 return of Michael Flatley would later mark his return to his flagship show, Lord of the Dance, in 2010.

+2020

 CD, VHS and DVD releases

 The "Feet of Flames" show from Hyde Park in 1998 was released on VHS and DVD.
 A CD of the new music from the Hyde park show was released with the DVD.
 The Budapest show in 2000 was recorded for DVD release but this did not happen; however, clips of the show were put on Michael Flatley's autobiography/concert DVD Michael Flatley Gold.
 Included on the DVD are the numbers: